raspberrypilearning/comic-character/en/step_3.md

 --- /code ---

-**Click the Run button** to see your changes.

 --- /task ---

+The display property for the `summary-section` selector has been set to `none`.

+This means you will not see any changes immediately.

+You will learn more about using JavaScript to change CSS styles in the next step.

+--- collapse ---

+---
+title: View the summary-section selector
+---

+--- code ---
+---
+language: css
+filename: style.css
+line_numbers: true
+line_number_start:
+line_highlights:
+---

+#summary-section {
+  background-color: #f8f8f8;
+  border: 1px solid #ddd;
+  border-radius: 5px;
+  padding: 5px;
+  display: none;
+}

+--- /code ---

+--- /collapse ---

 Fantastic work!
 Your superhero creation page now contains a form with input fields.

-In the next step you will make your form interactive so your user's changes can be updated on the page.
+In the next step you will make your form interactive so your users changes can be updated on the page.